10:00 AM – 11:30 AM

 Todd Sostek, Manager, Site Assessment & Environmental Research, Southern California Gas Company

-Charles Humphrey, Environmental Project Manager, Southern California Gas Company
+Charles Humphrey, Environmental Services Team Lead – GHG Programs, Southern California Gas Company

 This talk will address the requirements of proposition 65 for emergency deployment of generators.
 Additionally, a natural gas utility will present the chemistry of methane in the atmosphere, measuring methane emissions, regulatory control, sources of leaks, and leak abatement.